witheve/docs/src/tutorials/quickstart.md

   [tag: "div", text: "Hello, world"]
 ```

 Our message disappeared!
 Before, we bound without searching, so the message displayed by default.
-Now we're binding in the presence of a search, so the bound record only exists if all the searched records are found.
-Here, we're searching for all records with a `name` attribute, but we haven't added any to Eve so none are found.
-With no matching records, the `bind` cannot execute, so the message disappears from the screen.
+Now we're binding in the presence of a [`search`][search] action, so the bound record only exists if all the searched records are matched.
+Here, we're searching for all records with a `name` attribute, but we haven't added any records like that to Eve so none are matched.
+With no matching records, the `bind` cannot execute, and the message disappears from the screen.

-This is the flow of an Eve block: you search for records in a database, and if all the records you searched for are found, you can modify the found records or create new ones.
-If any of the records you search for are not found, then you cannot perform any actions on the database.
+This is the flow of an Eve block: you search for records in a database, and if all the records you searched for are matched, you can modify the matched records or create new ones.
+If any part of your search is not matched, then no records will be created or updated.

-So to display our message, all we need is a record with a name attribute.
-We can create a permanent that satisfies this search with the [`commit`][commit] action:
+To get our message back, all we need is a record with a name attribute.
+We can create one permanently with the [`commit`][commit] action:

 ```eve
 commit
   [name: "Celia"]
 ```

-Hello, world… again! [`commit`][commit] permanently updates or creates a record that will persist even if its supporting records change.
+Hello, world… again!
+Commit permanently updates or creates a record that will persist even if its matched records (the records matched in a search action) change.
 Since we aren't searching for anything in this block, the commit executes by default and adds a record with a name attribute of `"Celia"`.
 The addition of this new record satisfies the search in the previous block, so “Hello, world!” appears on the screen again.

-But why search for records?
-Well, we can use the matching records to created new records:
+But what else can you do with matched records?
+For starters, we can use them to create new records:

 ```eve
 search